101dotxyz/GPTeam/README.md

 GPTeam uses GPT-4 to create multiple agents who collaborate to achieve predefined goals.
 The main objective of this project is to explore the potential of GPT models in enhancing multi-agent productivity and effective communication.

-## How it works

-GPTeam employs separate agents, each equipped with a memory, that interact with one another using communication as a tool.
-The implementation of agent memory and reflection is inspired by [this research paper](https://arxiv.org/pdf/2304.03442.pdf).
-Agents move around the world and perform tasks in different locations, depending on what they are doing and where other agents are located.
-They can speak to eachother and collaborate on tasks, working in parallel towards common goals.

 ## Getting started

 To begin exploring GPTeam, follow these steps: